 Miso (Japanese Fermented Soybean Paste)

-Note: This won’t be as thick as real tofu, but the flavor and color will be similar.
-You can use this for stir-fried dishes or miso soup.
+Note: This won’t be as thick as real miso, but the flavor and color will be similar.
+You can use this for stir-fries or miso soup.
+If you’re allergic to soybeans, you can try miso made from chickpeas or brown rice.

 💡Learn more: A Beginner's Guide to Miso